daybreak0809/daybreak.github.io/_posts/2018-12-13-smart-sensor.md

 This picture above is our robot's motive, the movie 'Kiki's delivery service'.
 We wanted to make an adorable robot to deliver coffees to customers with joy and happiness in cafes.

 ## The index
+ I'll let you know first, the design and concepts and second, our algorithms and demonstration videos as the third.
+And Lastly I'll introduce improvements from members.

+## The index

 This is index of our presentation `social`: